ISEB

 The fertile lands along the Mexican Gulf Coast provided a favorable environment for growing crops like corn, beans, squash, and chili peppers.
 The Mayans introduced innovative farming techniques such as terracing and irrigation systems that allowed them to cultivate crops on steep slopes.

-Corn Field - Main Crops in Mexico
+History of Agriculture in Mexico - Main Crops in Mexico

 When Spanish conquistadors arrived in the 16th century, they brought new agricultural practices and introduced European plants like wheat, sugarcane, grapes, and citrus fruits.
 This exchange of crops between Europe and Mexico revolutionized agricultural production in both regions.